-E. Church Planting | Ephesians 3:8-11, Ephesians 4:11-13
+E. Church Planting | Ephesians 3:8-11, Ephesians 4:11-13 What does God want his people to be doing?

-What does God want his people to be doing?
 When a new church is planted, people are reached in the surrounding neighborhood that would not have been reached with the gospel without a new church.
 What are some reasons this happens?
 If you know of a case of this occurring, tell the group about it and discuss what happened.

-"Z" THINKING RESULTS IN "Z" ACTION (10 MIN.)
+"Z" THINKING RESULTS IN "Z" ACTION

-Facilitator Instructions: Say, "Two actions that result from 'Z' thinking are 'Z' planning and 'Z' giving."
-Briefly discuss the following questions.
+Two actions that result from "Z" thinking are "Z" and "Z" .